PunyahB/PunyahB/README.md

 - I like challenges, learning, logical problems

 ### 💡 Goals for 2020:
-- Finish my first app on android and publish it on play store
+- Finish my college resume projects
-- Learn the basics of JavaScript, TypeScript
+- Learn the basics of Java
-- Become skilled in Java, kotlin
+- Become skilled in Python
 - Grow as a person